Florida's $27.4B Vacation Rental Market

 How does FPUSA help property owners capture this market opportunity?

-Furniture Packages USA has furnished vacation homes across Florida for 20+ years, offering complete turnkey solutions including whole-house furniture packages, themed room designs, game rooms, professional installation, and décor finishing.
+Furniture Packages USA has furnished vacation homes across Florida since 2001, offering complete turnkey solutions including whole-house furniture packages, themed room designs, game rooms, professional installation, and décor finishing.
 Out-of-state owners can hand over the keys and FPUSA manages the entire process remotely.